mohammedgmgn/TimesApp/README.md

 # TimesApp

 ## How I approached modularising the app ?
+Separating core logic can help to create a clear separation of concerns that makes our code easier to understand so ,

-i have three types of module
+i modularised the app to three types of module

 1. “data” module.